 Upgrade Electric Panels

+Electrical Panel and Sub Panel upgrades are common in certain situations but should be done by an experienced electrician.
 The major difference between upgrading an electric panel vs. upgrading your electric service is simply the removal of an existing electrical panel and replacing it with a new, higher amperage one.
-If you are experiencing any of the following situations, you need to upgrade your electrical panels.

 - Using 60 Amp or 100 amp electrical service

-- Panel box is making a crackling sound
+- The panel box is making a crackling sound

 - Ground fault interrupter (GFI) outlets are needed